netdsa/dsatest/README.md

 ### Board

-Found are under `conf/board`.
-They describe the hardware of the board being tested.
+They are located in `conf/target`.
+They describe the hardware of the machine being tested.
 For instance, consider the following situation:

 ```
   +--------------------------------------------------+